 That dreaded topic – taking a flight with a baby/toddler or even going on a long journey with a young child who doesn’t get why they have to be stuck in an area for a length of time, can be quite scary.
 Since we had our little princess we must have brought her on at least 10 plane journeys (short & long haul) and we’ve tried a few tricks to ease up the journey for her more so on us.

-First on my list is Medicine, very important!
+- First on my list is Medicine, very important!
 Calpol/Nurofen, probiotic powder (for the odd stomach upset), Benadryl for allergies and Dioralyte (all age-appropriate).
 So far I haven’t had any issues with them in my carry-on, I just have them ready at security gates together with the food items in her backpack.
 You never know what type of access you would have to buying medicine in a different country.

-Snacks are a must!
+- Snacks are a must!
 My toddler especially loves her food and can get quite cranky if there’s nothing for her to nibble on.
 Oaty bars, fruit purees and raisins are a few examples (I try to avoid “added-sugar”); we also bring ready-made toddler milk for when we travel at night.
 She obviously does not eat them all but it’s good to have a few choices.

-Crayons, drawing pads, books and stickers have come in quite handy too.
+- Crayons, drawing pads, books and stickers have come in quite handy too.
 I bought these tiny travel stationery from Dealz, my impulse buying finally paid off.

-Hand luggage = baby essentials i.e. diapers/pull ups, wipes, clothes, socks, shoes, vests, and cardigan just in case there’s a prolonged delay or whatever else might happen.
+- Hand luggage = baby essentials i.e. diapers/pull ups, wipes, clothes, socks, shoes, vests, and cardigan just in case there’s a prolonged delay or whatever else might happen.
 It also means I get to carry my own handbag not a diaper bag.

-Next is to download new videos on her Samsung tablet – we discovered this by chance when she was 15 months old and we traveled to Tenerife, Spain.
+- Next is to download new videos on her Samsung tablet – we discovered this by chance when she was 15 months old and we traveled to Tenerife, Spain.
 It was mid-day when we landed and hadn’t made any plans for that day so after running around the apartment we rented she got bored and with no cartoons showing on Spanish TV at that time we decided to play nursery rhymes on YouTube.
 So we bought wifi, downloaded the TubeMate app (play any YouTube through it and it gets saved on your device) life saver!
 Now we can’t do without it, we bring it anywhere we go to keep her company if she gets bored.
 This especially came in handy on our 6hr flight back from Tenerife to Dublin which had no in-flight screens.
 Introducing her to technology this young has its downside though, one is she wants the tablet all the time even when she’s around other children and at home; also she wants new videos all the time and prefers to be on YouTube herself searching for videos – I still wonder how she learnt to switch the wifi sign.

-Another obvious tip is to change the child’s diaper or toilet run before boarding.
+- Another obvious tip is to change the child’s diaper or toilet run before boarding.
 We learnt the hard way, not bad enough we were stuck on the runway for almost 2 hours but the fasten seat belt signs were on for most of the flight so her diaper had soaked through the seat by the time we got the chance to check.

 Sidenote: I read somewhere to bring earplugs to give anyone around your seats so your child/ren don’t disturb their peace.
-What’s the point when these flights will end up with kids of all sizes, even adults can nuisance.
+What’s the point when these flights will end up with kids of all sizes, even adults can be of nuisance.
 An aircraft is a tight space where everybody is within close proximity so please just try to endure the drama.